aloshon/NativeWeather/README.md

-This app requests location permissions to get local weather forecast data and displays proper background images.
+This app requests location permissions to get local weather forecast data and displays proper images.

-- Current Bug!
+### Current Bug!

-    On Android only: nested ScrollViews do not work as expected.
+On Android only: nested `ScrollViews` do not work as expected.
 Need another work around.

 # Getting Started with Native Weather App

 This project was created with expo.